Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-01-David-R-Bunch-Three-from-Moderan.md

 # Overall: 4/9.
-Bunch had a peculiar writing style that I might never forget about it and couldn't reject hereafter, though he's not my cup of tea, since as a reader who treated science fiction as just one of unique, sophisticated, and sobering entertainments, I don't appreciate his horrible attitude of science fiction for anguish.
+Bunch had a peculiar writing style that I might never forget about it and couldn't reject hereafter, though he's not my cup of tea, since as a reader who treated science fiction as just one of unique, sophisticated, and sobering entertainments, I don't appreciate his horrible attitude of science fiction for **meaningless** anguish.